Emmotes/ic_spoilers/docs/lazaapz.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Specialisation: Guardian** (Guess)
-> Lazaapz gains the Debuff role.
-Power Armor's max stacks are additively increased by 25.
-Whenever her Power Armor stacks loses a multiple of 25 Lazaapz engages her Gauntlet Launcher, blasting her armor's gauntlet through all enemies in a line.
-The gauntlet deals 15 seconds of BUD damage to each enemy, knocks them back and to the side, and causes them to take 1000% extra damage from all sources until defeated.
-The debuff stacks multiplicatively for each Gauntlet Launcher an enemy is hit by, up to a max of 5 stacks.
+> Lazaapz gains the Debuff role and increases Power Armor's max stacks by 25.
+Lazaapz fires her gauntlet in a line each time she loses 25 Power Armor stacks.
+Enemies hit take 15 seconds of BUD damage, gain a debuff, and are knocked back.
+The debuff causes enemies to take 1000% extra damage from all sources, and stacks multiplicatively up to 5 times.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>